 What about Further Education?

 Students can move to A-Levels (at another secondary school) or to college (the equivalent of the English sixth form/year 12-13 or college system).
 Discussions about careers and future education take place with the students and decisions are made once exam results are known.
-Students still receive support from Child of Hope through payment of fees, food, welfare and medical help where required.
-The team in Uganda are reviewing the situation of A-Level students, but has no immediate plans of extending the Gill Sherlock Secondary School.
+Students still receive support from Child of Hope through payment of fees, welfare and medical help where required.
+The team in Uganda are reviewing the situation of A-Level students.

 How can I help?